overlookmotel/react-async-ssr/README.md

 #### No double-rendering

-Many other solutions achieve something like this by "double-rendering" the app.
+Many other solutions achieve some form of server-side rendering by "double-rendering" the app.

 In the first render pass, all the promises for async-loaded data are collected.
 Once all the promises resolve, a 2nd render pass produces the actual HTML markup which is sent to the client.
-Obviously, this is resource-intensive.
+Obviously, it's resource-intensive to render twice.
 And if async components themselves make further async requests, 3rd or 4th or more render passes can be required.

 The `.renderToStringAsync()` method provided by this package renders in a single pass.
 The render is interrupted when awaiting an async resource and resumed once it has loaded.